syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Data-binding.md

         public string FontColor { set; get; }
         public string Color { set; get; }
     }

-public class PrioritySettings
+// Define the below class, whenever the priorities are to be used for Scheduler appointments. public class PrioritySettings
     {
         public string Text { set; get; }
         public string Value { set; get; }
     }

-public class Appointment
+// Define the below two classes (Appointment and Cells), if context menu items are to be used in the Scheduler. public class Appointment
     {
         public string Text { set; get; }